-Black Hills Energy, a subsidiary of Black Hills Corp. serves 300,000 natural gas customers in 300 Nebraska communities.
-Black Hills Energy's Nebraska headquarters is located in Lincoln.
+Black Hills Energy, a subsidiary of Blacks Hills Corp. serves 200,000 natural gas customers in 106 eastern Nebraska communities.
+Black Hills Energy Nebraska headquarters is located in Lincoln.

 Black Hills Energy is the distributor of natural gas in Beatrice.
 The transmission provider is Northern Natural Gas.
-Natural Gas in Beatrice is provided by a 6 inch line with 70 pounds per square inch (PSI), with an average value of 1,000 Btu per cubic foot, and is available for residential, commercial, and industrial customers for base and peak use on a firm basis.
+Natural Gas in Beatrice is provided by a 6-inch line with 70 pounds per square inch (PSI), with an average value of 1,000 Btu per cubic foot, and is available for residential, commercial, and industrial customers for base and peak use on a firm basis.
 Interruptible service is available for customers with alternate fuel capability.
 Annual curtailment of interruptible customers varies with the type of service selected by the customer.

 Rates vary slightly due to seasonal and commodity price fluctuation.
-Current rates for the commercial/light industrial class customer, as well as one year's history for the Nebraska Area 3, can be found on Black Hill's website at www.blackhillsenergy.com.
+Current rates for the commercial/light industrial class customer, as well as one year's history for Nebraska Area 3, can be found on Black Hill's website at www.blackhillsenergy.com.

-Contact Black Hills Energy at (888) 890-5554 for information regarding gas rates and services.
+Contact the Economic Development Department of Black Hills Energy at (800) 232-1850 for information regarding gas rates and service.